dmytrostriletskyi/django-telegram-login/docs/source/how_to_use.rst

 Customize **widgets login type** with the following parameters:

 1. ``Bot name``: name of bot as string.
-2. ``Redirect URL`` (required only for the redirect widget): website address that will receive user's data by request.
+2. ``Redirect URL`` (required only for the redirect widget): website address that will receive user's data by get request.

 Import size constants, corner radius and a constant for disabling photo.